 How many times do you unlock your phone daily?
 According to Google, the average smartphone owner unlocks their phone 150 times a day!
 In those 150 unlocks, how many times did you really need to use your phone for its primary function?

 Yes, we’re talking about calling or texting.
 As more and more entertaining features are added to smartphones, people seem to have forgotten the true objective of the device.
 Smartphones have effectively become a waste of time; large chunks of time where our brains could be stimulated by reading are filled with mindless media consumption.

 Some kids with phones don’t even have anyone to call; they like to look at them while eating or sleeping for entertainment.
 All these visual media is destroying the imaginative skills of young brains that can otherwise achieve great things.

 The best way to tackle the growing smartphone usage problem is to restrict phone time for children and increase their exposure to new, thought-stimulating experiences.

-Today, we’ll talk about how you can check missed calls on your phone while it’s on airplane mode.
+Today, we’ll talk about how to see missed calls on when phone is on airplane mode.
 Read on till the end of this blog to learn all about it and other related topics.

-Is it Possible to Check Missed Calls When Phone is on Aeroplane Mode?
+Can You See Missed Calls When Phone is on Airplane Mode?

 You can quickly call them back now, but you won’t receive those notifications when the calls are placed in real-time, and there’s nothing you can do about it.